 Looking to take your recordings to the next level?
 To add the elements that take your song out of the box and turn it into a living, breathing piece of music?

 It might be difficult to hire and coordinate with an entire orchestral woodwind section.
 It could be expensive to get your top 5 saxophonists into a room, at the same time just to record your new big band album (especially if you want them to bring doubles!).
 Maybe you'd love to get hire proficient in a style of traditional music, but you find yourself a few thousand miles from the nearest available musician.

 On top of all that, don't forget about studio and engineer fees.

 But there's a simple solution to all this: Josh Plotner's professional remote recording studio.

-Tracks are almost always delivered within 48 hours, usually within 24.
+Tracks are usually delivered within 24 hours.
 Satisfaction guaranteed.
 Josh offers competitive rates and prices each session on a case-to-case basis.
-Please fill out the form on the Contact Page for a rate sheet and more information.
+Please fill out the form on the Contact Page for a rate sheet and more information: